siegeon/magic.lambda.scheduler/README.md

 #### Periodically scheduled tasks

-To create a task that is executed on the first day of the month, at 5PM, you can use the following repetition pattern.
+To create a task that is executed on the first day of _every_ month, at 5PM, you can use the following repetition pattern.

 ```